-John Landerer, the founder of commercial law firm Landerer and Company has listed his Sydney family home with a price guide of more than $60 million.
+John Landerer, the founder of commercial law firm Landerer and Company has listed his Sydney home with a $60 million-plus guide.

-Ganeden at 38A Wentworth Road, Vaucluse, is the most expensive residential property to be offered for public sale in Australia this year.
+Ganeden at 38A Wentworth Road, Vaucluse, is the priciest Australian property offered for public sale this year.

-The seven-bedroom home includes a 20 car garage, three kitchens, two swimming pools, a home cinema, gym and separately accessible function centre.
+It is designed with a 20 car garage, seven bedrooms, three kitchens, two swimming pools, a cinema, gym and function centre.

-It is next door to La Mer, the high-profile Guildford Bell designed mansion which James and Erika Packer sold to Chinese-Australian businessman Chau Chak Wing for $70 million in 2015 following a major refurbishment – and a divorce.
+Next door is La Mer, the Guildford Bell mansion which James and Erika Packer sold to Chinese-Australian businessman Chau Chak Wing for $70 million in 2015 following a major refurbishment.

-La Mer, like Ganeden, is a hillside holding with a second street frontage to Vaucluse Road, where contemporary structures have been built.
+That property, like Ganeden, is hillside with a sunken second street frontage to Vaucluse Rd, where contemporary structures have been built.

-Both streets offer postcard views capturing the Sydney Harbour Bridge and Sydney Opera House.
+Both roads offer views capturing Sydney Harbour Bridge and the opera house.

-Ganeden occupies a 2400 square metre site – created in the mid-1990s when Mr Landerer acquired two homes (43 and 45 Vaucluse Road), to add to the 38A Wentworth Road component, which he bought in October, 1998.
+The home was created in the mid-1990s after Mr Landerer acquired 43 and 45 Vaucluse Rd to add to 38A Wentworth Rd, which held since October, 1998.